P-V-Tejeswar-Panda/Design_Patterns/Decorator/Decorator.md

 <details>
 <summary>What are the Design Principles behind it ?</summary>
 <li>Open-And-Closed Principle: Classes should be open for extension but closed for modification.</li>
+There are two ways to do this:

+1. Decorating
+2. Inheritance
 </details>

 <details>